Facts about Novak Djokovic

 Novak Djokovic Biography

 Novak Djokovic is the Serbian tennis pro whose brilliant undefeated streak to start the 2011 season propelled him into a years-long run at the top of the men’s professional game.
-He has won 16 major singles titles, nine of them at the Australian Open.
+He has won 18 major singles titles, nine of them at the Australian Open.

 Novak Djokovic was born in Belgrade just a few years before the breakup of Yugoslavia and the tumult of the Bosnian War.
 At age eight he began training with Jelena Gencic, the celebrated Yugoslavian coach.
 From 2001 to 2003 he tore his way through the junior circuits, and he played his first professional match, in Belgrade, in 2003.